 To collect all of your nodes' logs, which you can then parse to locate issues.
 It's important to note, though, that

 debug zipcan only access logs from active nodes.
-See more information on this page.
+For more information, see Collecting log files below.

 If you experience severe or difficult-to-reproduce issues with your cluster, Cockroach Labs might ask you to send us your cluster's debugging information using